bertocarl/pitch-App/README.md

-## Pitch Application
+# Pitch

 This python web-app was created in order to allow users to pitch their ideas and have them voted on.

 Date: 8th February 2019

 By: Albert Carlos Omware

 ## Description
 This web-app allows the user to submit their pitches,have them voted and commented upon.

 ## Setup/Installation Requirements
-* Live site can be accessed from the following link https://pitch60app.herokuapp.com/
+* Live site can be accessed from the following link https://pitch60.herokuapp.com/

 ### Known Bugs
-No known bugs but feel free to contact me on aomware@gmail.com
+No known bugs at the moment, please feel free to contact me if any @bertocarl and aomware@gmail.com

 ### Behaviour Driven Development
 * The program should return all pitches on the home page<br>